 Notice that there are three

 BLOB columns.
 If we review the new tables before they make it to production, we can reach the developers and ask how often those columns will be accessed.
-Don’t expect that they can come up with precise information about the usage of a feature that is not yet released, they are not time lords.
+Don’t expect that they can come up with precise information about the usage of a feature that is not yet released, unless they are time lords.
 But their educated guesses are often close enough.
 Suppose that the answer is:

 photo_front is accessed by almost all queries on the product table, which is expected to happen several times a second, but